microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 1. **Configure your Azure Blob Storage** section:

     - **Subscription:** Your Azure subscription
-    - **Storage account:** the Storage Account you created before
+    - **Storage account:** the Storage Account that you can find in the resource group of this lab
-    - **Blob container:** the new container that you just created and where you uploaded the resume files, for example `resumes`
+    - **Blob container:** the `resumes` container that you find in the Storage Account
     - **Blob folder:** you can leave it blank, unless you created a folders structure in the storage container
     - **Parsing mode:** use the `Default` value
     - Move **Next**